yasanglass/tehro-android/README.md

 ## Contributing

 Pull requests are welcome.
-I recommend checking out the [open issues](https://github.com/yasandev/tehro-android/issues) and the [TODO comments](https://www.jetbrains.com/help/idea/using-todo.html) on your IDE.
+I recommend checking out the [open issues](https://github.com/yasandev/tehro-android/issues) and the [TODO comments](https://www.jetbrains.com/help/idea/using-todo.html).

 For major changes, please open an issue first to discuss what you would like to change.